fanpu/website/_summaries/2024-02-19-matryoshka-representation-learning.markdown

    these softmax probabilities on a holdout validation set, and then upgrading to a higher-capacity representation if it falls below this threshold.

+   Impressively, MRL was able to get the same accuracy as fixed feature baselines while using a 14x smaller representation:

+    {% include figure_simple.html
+        path="/assets/img/summaries/mrl_classification.webp"
+        width="600px"
+        class="z-depth-1"
+    %}

 2. The other is adaptive retrieval, where we first retrieve a larger quantity of vectors using a lower-dimensional representation, before re-ranking the top ones using a higher dimension, hence saving on compute.

+   To compare retrieval against the other baselines, they used the mean Average Precision @ k (mAP@k) metric, where the top 10 closest embeddings are retrieved, and the mean of the number of embeddings whose label matches the label of the query label is taken.

+{% include figure_simple.html
+    path="/assets/img/summaries/mrl_retrieval.webp"
+    width="600px"
+    class="z-depth-1"
+%}

 ### Most Glaring Deficiency

+Given the recent surge of interest in LLMs, the paper could have also done some experiments with language modeling tasks.
+Language modeling can be viewed as a form of sequential multi-class classification problem, so it seems like quite a natural direction to pursue.

 ### Conclusions for Future Work

+Instead of using fixed-size representations, we can utilize flexible representation learning approaches that encodes information at multiple granularities in a single embedding vector.

+Perhaps we can use similar ideas to also get flexibility at other kinds of computational and memory bottlenecks, where we may not require the full ambient dimension to perform well for the task at hand.